-The hardest Threat Vector to protect
+The Hardest Threat Vector to Protect

 They had also talked to several other VARs about bolstering their network security, but, as is usually the case, their evaluation resulted in the selection of Netsync.

-it is simply the industry’s easiest way to protect users, regardless of
+Netsync deployed Cisco Umbrella, its flexible, cloud-delivered security solution that combines multiple security functions into a single solution.
+Because Umbrella is cloud-delivered, it is simply the industry’s easiest way to protect users, regardless of location.

 DNS-layer security, which improves security visibility, provides the ability to easily and quickly detect compromised systems, and protect users by stopping threats over any port or protocol before they reach the network.